misiektoja/instagram_monitor/docs/anti-detection.md

 * Circuit breaker: Instagram acted against session account your_account (challenge).
 Stopping all Instagram requests for this account
 ```

 The second line names the required action.
 Complete account verification in a browser or re-import an expired session, then start the tool with your usual command.
+A temporary limit, reported as `feedback_required`, has nothing to clear: make no requests from the account and the network for several hours before restarting.
+See [Instagram Says Try Again Later](troubleshooting.md#instagram-says-try-again-later).
 No separate clearing command is needed.
 Importing a session reuses its login check and releases the stop only after the session is saved.
 In the Web Dashboard, importing or successfully refreshing the session also resumes targets paused by the account stop.
 Targets you stopped manually remain stopped.

 Each process restart can make another check.
 Configure a restart delay if a service manager restarts failed runs automatically.